Separable polynomial: Separable field extensions

 in other words the splitting field of P, then L/K is an example of a purely inseparable field extension.
-It is of degree p, but has no automorphism fixing K, other than the identity, because T&hairsp;1/p is the unique root of P. This shows directly that Galois theory must here break down.
+It is of degree p, but has no automorphism fixing K, other than the identity, because T1/p is the unique root of P. This shows directly that Galois theory must here break down.
 A field such that there are no such extensions is called perfect.
 That finite fields are perfect follows a posteriori from their known structure.

 One can show that the tensor product of fields of L with itself over K for this example has nilpotent elements that are non-zero.
 This is another manifestation of inseparability: that is, the tensor product operation on fields need not produce a ring that is a product of fields (so, not a commutative semisimple ring).

 If P(x) is separable, and its roots form a group (a subgroup of the field K), then P(x) is an additive polynomial.